thomaspeklak/joopo/README.md

 A universal proxy for external apis.

 This gem opens a server via Sinatra that can be used to proxy external apis.
 This is usefull for JavaScript development when you need to connect to a server that is not on your development domain.
+Additionally you can serve your static files and stub apis with fake responses.
+See example below.

 ## Installation